-UMA Tampa is located at 9309 North Florida Avenue, Suite 100, Tampa, Florida, in a private space within the Floriland Office Park.
+UMA Tampa is located at 9309 North Florida Avenue, Suite 100, Tampa, Florida, in a private space within the Floriland Office Park and is no longer enrolling at this location.
 Its location, just west of I-275 at Busch Boulevard (Exit 50), can be accessed from either Busch Boulevard or Florida Avenue and offers convenient parking.
 The area is also well served by public transportation.
 The campus meets Americans with Disabilities Act requirements for accessibility.